pintop9/k8s-openldap/README.md

-# OpenLDAP on Kubernetes (Minikube) Project - Streamlined
+# OpenLDAP on Kubernetes (Minikube) Project - Automated Deployment

-This document outlines the streamlined process for deploying a fully configured OpenLDAP service on Minikube, complete with custom users and a first-login MFA enrollment flow.
+This document outlines the streamlined and automated process for deploying a fully configured OpenLDAP service on Minikube, complete with custom users and a first-login MFA enrollment flow.

 ## Project Overview

-The goal is to deploy OpenLDAP on Kubernetes with a configuration-driven setup.
+The goal is to deploy OpenLDAP on Kubernetes with a robust, configuration-driven, and automated setup.
 This includes adding a custom OATH schema for MFA, pre-loading users, and using an intelligent script for first-time MFA enrollment.

 ## Prerequisites